All Episodes

 It's one of the big days we look forward to.

-I identified incorrectly the title of the song by Sir Mixelot as uh uh I like Big But.
+I identified incorrectly the title of the song by Sir Mixilot as I Like Big Butt.

-That's the that's a lyric line, the actual title of the Sir Mixelot tune is Baby Got Back.
+The actual title of the Sir Mixilot tune is Baby Got Back.

-I'm not gonna play it right now, just a couple minutes, because I just learned something.
+I'm not going to play it right now, just a couple of minutes, because I just learned something.

 And right as the last hour was ending, I see H.R. feverishly pacing in there on his cell phone.